bibekanandadatta/JH-MechE-Dissertation-Proposal-Template/README.md

 - `rebuttal.tex`: This is a plain article class file which you can use to prepare your response to committee members in case they make suggestions to your proposal.
 I hope you do not have to do this.
 Anyway, this is a general-purposed article class based .tex file which can be used for writing small report or even reponse to journal or conference artlce peer review.
 - `references.bib`: This is a biblatex file which contains all the bibliographic item.
 Use Zotero or some other citation manager to generate the biblatex file with all the citations.
 I recommend adding all the citation files (for main proposal and subsequent rebuttal) to one single file that means update the same file when writing rebuttal to avoid clutter.
 - `figures.pdf`: This pdf file contains all the figures for your proposal.
 In case you do not have all figures compiled in a single file, you can add multiple figure files as well in the main project directory.
 If you prefer to add a subdirectory for the figures, then you will have to specify `\graphicspath{}` in the preamble of the document.

+I suggest going though both of the .tex files to see what packages have been included and what options are invoked to obtain the current formatting.
+You can the tweak the options or add more packages to format it your preference or domain-specific requirement.

 ## How to use the template on Overleaf